Home » Recipe Index » Main Dish Recipes

 To get the classic golden brown, crispy, crunchy crust, I dipped my chicken first in egg and then in cornstarch.
 Frying it in the air fryer was quick and easy.
 Best of all, my stovetop didn’t end up coated with splatters of oil.

-Korean fried chicken on a plate with a beer.
+Sesame chicken wings prepared in an air fryer, served on a plate with a glass of beer.

 What kind of chicken do you use?